blackstream-x/searchhelper/configfile_script.md

 configfile.**comparable\_form**(_data_)

-> Returns a string containing a comparable. serialized form of data
+> Returns a string containing a comparable, serialized form of _data_
+> with sorted keys for all contained dicts.
-> with sorted dict keys.
-If YAML is supported, that is YAML, else JSON.
+> That serialized form is YAML if supported, else JSON.

 ## Command line interface